ChronesDevelopers/ChronClient/README.md

 ### Thank you to all Chron+ Users!

-Thank you so so much for donating it helped me a lot and I hope I can make better clients in the future!
+Thank you so so much for donating it helped me (the creator) a lot and I hope I can make better clients in the future!

 # ChronClient